greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_RULE.html.md

 :   The name \(optionally schema-qualified\) of the table or view that the rule applies to.

 CASCADE
-:   Automatically drop objects that depend on the rule.
+:   Automatically drop objects that depend on the rule, and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the rule if any objects depend on it.
 This is the default.